mitchdmarino/Flex/README.md

 # Flex: A workout companion
 Create, Schedule, and Complete Workouts while tracking your fitness information
 ![](./wireframes/app_calendar.png)

+## Description

+Flex is a workout app where users can add their workouts.
+Workouts can be added in different categories (cardio or strength).
+Workouts can be scheduled and completed, and the user will be able to see a calendar of all past and future workouts.
+Users will need to create accounts and their information/workouts will require authorization to access.

+Users will also have a choice to save workout templates and make these public.
+Users will be able to save public templates and schedule/complete them.
+User will be able track their progress and statistics (such as weight, BMI, personal records) over time

 ## Technologies

 * Django